-On Thursday, June 22, 2017, our good friends at that bastion of journalism, the Orlando Sentinel, joined its corporate media colleagues in The City Beautiful in pliantly joining in on the Transportation Security Administration’s tour of the Orlando Airport and the various unseen security measures “behind the scenes.”
+On Thursday, June 22, 2017, our good friends at that bastion of journalism, the Orlando Sentinel, joined its corporate media colleagues in The City Beautiful in pliantly gushing about the Transportation Security Administration’s tour of the Orlando Airport and the various unseen security measures “behind the scenes.”

 After the tour, ace reporter Kevin Spear typed out his press release and thus his work for the day was done.
 The typist’s work was published in Friday’s edition for dozens of Orlandoans to see.

-Sadly, while the media was hard at work in the basement of MCO, 22-year-old Alexander Shae Johnson was hard at work upstairs at his work station.
+Sadly, while the media was hard at work in the basement of MCO, 22-year-old Alexander Shae Johnson was also plugging away upstairs at his checkpoint.
 According to fellow Sentinel stenographer David “Dave” Harris, Johnson, a TSA security guard, was caught stealing cash from a passenger’s bag.
 While a complicit security guard distracted the female passenger with a “pat-down” (i.e. sexual assault), Johnson went into her (the passenger’s) bag and helped himself to the cash.

 Alex claimed the money was his.
-Someone check the security video and, lo and behold, he was caught in the act.
+Someone checked the security video and, lo and behold, he was caught in the act.
 Alex was turned over to the Orlando Police.
-And fired (pending his mandatory union grievance hearing and inevitable reversal to suspension with pay, of course).
-After all, this was obviously Alex’s first offense.
+And fired (pending his mandatory union grievance hearing and inevitable reversal to suspension with pay, of course; after all, this was obviously Alex’s first offense.)